Mickey Bergman: Otto F. Warmbier

 In September 2016, a delegation organized by the Richardson Center visited North Korea in a humanitarian mission supported by the Obama administration.
 The delegation included Bergman, Rick Downes, and P. Willey, and at the time was the first such face-to-face contact in nearly two years.
 They discussed resuming the recovery of American soldiers' remains, aid for flood victims, and the release of Otto F. Warmbier, a University of Virginia student imprisoned in North Korea.
-Bergman emphasized the need to address both humanitarian aid and the return of Warmbier.

 Bergman played an ongoing role in the efforts to free Warmbier, working closely with Richardson and the Warmbier family.
 His strategy involved engaging directly with North Korean officials, utilizing personal relationships, and leveraging humanitarian gestures to support the negotiations for Warmbier's release.
 Despite these efforts, Warmbier returned to the U.S. in a coma and died shortly thereafter after 17 months of imprisonment.

 Iran

 Bergman and Richardson played roles in securing the release of Princeton graduate student Xiyue Wang from Iran in 2019.
 Wang had been detained in Iran for over three years.
 Acting on behalf of the Wang family and engaging with Iranian officials for months, the Richardson Center facilitated discussions that led to Wang's eventual release in a prisoner swap with Iranian scientist Masoud Soleimani in December 2019.

 Following the Wang-Soleimani exchange, they met with Iranian Foreign Minister Mohammad Javad Zarif in Doha, Qatar to discuss the detentions of Michael R. White (U.S. veteran) and Robert Levinson.
 The Richardson Center was advocating for the release of both individuals on behalf of their families.
 Subsequently, Michael White was released in exchange for the United States allowing an Iranian-American physician to visit Iran.
 Levinson was declared to be presumed dead in 2020.